amosproj/amos2022ws01-firmware-scraper/README.md

 ## TLDR;

-This [Selenium-based](https://github.com/SeleniumHQ/selenium) firmware scraper gathers firmware data from 25 vendors.
-Our automated solution scrapes meta data from numerous vendors and downloads corresponding firmwares.
+This [Selenium-based](https://github.com/SeleniumHQ/selenium) firmware scraper gathers firmware data from 18 vendors.
+Our automated solution scrapes metadata and downloads corresponding firmwares.
 The results can be used for InfoSec research.

 ## Installation
 ## Option 1: On your local machine (Ubuntu only)